MorelCorp/morelcorp.github.io/pages/planprism/confidence-method.md

 - Estimates and confidence % are pulled from Jira fields.
 - Calculations are performed in the frontend (React) and visualized for the user.
-- The backend persists configuration and cutline positions, but the core math is client-side for responsiveness.
+- The backend provides the confidence ratio calculation via API endpoint.
+- The app visualizes the range for each issue and the overall sprint confidence.

 ### Edge Cases & Defaults

 - If confidence is missing, a default (e.g., 80%) is used.
 - Confidence must be between 1 and 100 (validated in UI and backend).
 - If original estimate is missing, a default value is used (configurable).
+- If team capacity is not set, the confidence ratio cannot be calculated.

 ### Additional Notes